gvwilson/thirdbit/src/fiction/iffy/index.md

 "Ssh!"
 His arm tightened around her shoulders.
 "Aright, when I say, you go limp-like, aright?
-I'll pick you up an'—whoa!"
+I'll pick you up an' we can—whoa!"

-They froze as a sentry bot loped forward and halted right in front of them.
+They froze as a sentry bot strode forward and halted right in front of them.
 Its streamlined gray head pivoted from side to side as it scanned them.
 Iffy held her breath as everyone else inched away.